marco-luzzara/mongodb-transaction-simulation/doc/README.md

 ## MongoDB Document Model

 The MondoDB model is based on documents, which are like rows for a SQL database.
-It is very important to remember that depending on how we build our schema, we are also deciding whether we are going to need transactions or not.
+It is very important to remember that dependently on how we build our schema, we are also deciding whether we are going to need transactions or not.
 For example, consider the following schema to store users and their accounts (in a one-to-many relationship).

 ```
 // Users